alisi1989/RFMIX2-Pipeline-to-plot/README.md

 ---

-For any questions about this pipeline, please contact Alessandro Lisi (alisi@usc.edu) or Michael Campbell (mc44680@usc.edu) by email.
+For any questions about this pipeline, please contact Alessandro Lisi (alisi@usc.edu) or Michael C. Campbell (mc44680@usc.edu)